KJY26/Cider_Lyrics/README.md

 # Apple Music Style lyrics
-Smooth lyrics transition and better fullscreen
+Smooth lyrics transition and new fullscreen

 best used with itheme